Nautilloid/bloggy/content/owasp-shop/JSON web tokens/index.md

 ---

-Using a [Caido] community plugin, we are able to have an api request token and decode valuable information from it.
+Using a [Caido] community plugin, we are able to decode valuable information from the api's JWT.

 Find the 'Plugins' tab in the left menu and search for: `JWT Analyzer`